For each function, give the amplitude, period, vertical translati... | Channels for Pearson+

 Phase Shift

-Phase shift refers to the horizontal displacement of a trigonometric function from its standard position.
-It is determined by the horizontal translation in the function's argument.
-For the function y = (1/3) tan(3x - π/3), the phase shift can be found by setting the inside of the tangent function equal to zero, leading to a shift of π/9 units to the right.
+Phase shift refers to the horizontal displacement of a trigonometric function along the x-axis.
+It is determined by the value subtracted from x inside the function.
+In the function y = 3 cos [π/2 (x - ½)], the phase shift is calculated from the expression (x - ½), resulting in a shift of ½ units to the right, indicating that the wave starts its cycle ½ units later than the standard cosine function.

 Recommended video: